 Can alternative seal systems (e.g., “air seals” or void space double seals) be used in lieu of EALs?

 [Updated April 22, 2015] The answer hinges on whether, with the installation of an alternative seal design, the stern tube or other equipment ceases being an oil-to-sea interface.

 A typical air seal or void space seal functions by having at least two independent sealing systems: one on the side of the seal facing oil, and one on the side of the seal facing water.
 An air chamber or void space in between these two seals creates a controlled "buffer zone" where any oil, lubricants, or water is collected for reuse or treatment.
-These seal designs, when properly maintained and operated, may completely eliminate oil drips or leakage into surrounding waters.
+These seal designs, when properly maintained and operated, may eliminate oil drips or leakage into surrounding waters.

 A stern tube seal using an alternative design that can fully eliminate the oily discharge would be much like a seawater lubricated stern tube in terms of having no potential for oily discharge, and use of an EAL would not be required.

 Please note: EPA cannot provide any type approval or "clean" endorsement that an alternative seal system would eliminate the discharge.

 What happens if a vessel uses non-EALs in an "air seal" or other interface that is not expected to discharge, and there is a leak or other type of discharge of oil?

 [Added April 22, 2015] In this instance, the resulting discharge of a non-EAL lubricant must be documented as noncompliance consistent with item 3 in Part 4.2 (Recordkeeping) of the VGP and reported as such in the Annual Report.